brenoroosevelt/habemus/index.md

 ## Using Container

 Habemus is a PSR-11 compliant implementation.
-Therefore, to request container services, simply use the `get(string $id): mixed` method.
+So, to get a service, just use the `get(string $id): mixed` method.
 You can check services by calling the `has(string $id): bool` method to avoid a NotFoundException.

 ```php
 <?php